deco3500-2017/assigned-null/Standup 3/readme.md

 The information includes the meeting ID, the start/end times and current group size.
 A small group of 8 users were tested to show functionality and understanding of meetings on the map.
 Their task was simple, to open up the page, find a meeting and interpret the information.
-No formal questions were asked to the users, just an interview with them providing feedback.
+No formal questions were asked to the users, just an interview with them providing feedback:
-After user testing, this was refined to be updated to include a group name, building/room number and a short description as users found the explanation was lacking.
+* After user testing, this was refined to be updated to include a group name, building/room number and a short description as users found the explanation was lacking.
-In addition, a legend is required to inform the user as to the colours of markers.
+* In addition, a legend is required to inform the user as to the colours of markers.
-Users found it was not evident that markers are clickable, refinement will need to be made to make this clear to the user.
+* Users found it was not evident that markers are clickable, refinement will need to be made to make this clear to the user.
-The addition of a users location, and the option of directions was also recommended.
+* The addition of a users location, and the option of directions was also recommended.

 ### Original
 <img src="https://imgur.com/9V1ktNY.png" width="500">